 - With every addition of the butter mixture to the chips, sprinkle some of the Montreal steak seasoning as well.
 Be sure its well distributed throughout the chips.

-- Transfer to a slow cooker and cook on high WITHOUT THE LID, for 1.5 hours, mixing them every 15-20 minutes.
-Cook on low for 3 hours, again, mixing occasionally, and without the lid on the slow cooker.
+- Transfer to a slow cooker and cook on high WITHOUT THE LID, for 1.5 hours, mixing them every 15-20 minutes or cook on low for 3 hours, again, mixing occasionally, and without the lid on the slow cooker.

 - After cooking time is up, transfer to a serving bowl and dig in!